 Teaching about Asia

-MA and PhD studies introduce advanced knowledge about the culture, history, language, society, politics and various other aspects of East Asia and South Asia.
-Advanced students participate in special seminars and guided reading classes, and in most cases are expected to peruse advanced language training and/ or extended field research in Asian countries.
+Our graduate program offers students advanced courses on the culture, history, language, society, politics and various other aspects of East, Southeast and South Asia.
+Advanced students participate in special seminars and guided reading classes, and in some instances may be expected to pursue advanced language training and/ or extended field research in Asian countries.
 For further information, press the link.